stella3d/OscCore/README.md

 This has two benefits
 - no memory is allocated when a message is received
 - takes less CPU time to parse a message

-### Protocol Support

-All [OSC 1.0 types](http://opensoundcontrol.org/spec-1_0), required and non-standard are supported.

-The spec is somewhat unclear about how array / list tags are supposed to work, however.
-OscCore can parse them but they don't do anything right now.